 Sellers.json is similar in concept to ads.txt, but it is hosted by an SSP.
 Sellers.json allows advertisers to identify all parties involved in selling the publisher’s advertising resources, if necessary.

 The standards for these files are updated regularly, continually improving the level of fraud protection they provide for brands.
-You can read more about these fraud protections here and about how to authorize sellers here.

 And here, you can learn about all the types of scanners used on SmartHub to protect brand data and optimize the entire system (there are a lot of them, and they’re all very cool).

 Privacy Compliance is a company’s compliance with established rules, specifications, or legislation to protect personal data.

 All the tools we use at SmartHub are created in compliance with all international privacy standards.
 We only collect anonymized data for display advertising, so you can have confidence in privacy-friendly and compliant advertising.

 The information we collect is pseudonymous, aggregated, and not considered personal information in most jurisdictions.

 In order to get the traffic you want, there is a traffic filtering feature that allows us to analyze traffic, learn what types of traffic DSPs prefer, and then send more of that traffic to those DSPs.

 We use a QPS adapter to filter the traffic.
 It learns what types of traffic are most preferred by each DSP.
 Once the QPS adapter analyzes which type of traffic generates the most responses to bids, it starts sending more of that traffic to those DSPs that need it.

 The adapter uses several parameters: country, device size/type, secure/insecure connection type, etc., to determine which traffic is needed.